RAD PDF's architecture can be difficult to understand at first. This article aims to provide basic insight into its conventions.

 It is important to remember that in most cases, the ASP.NET View State is not a trusted source.

-A new document (and hence new DocumentID) is created when the CreateDocument or CopyDocument method of the PdfWebControl is called.
-LoadDocument loads existing documents, hence a new DocumentID is not created.
+A new document (and hence new DocumentID) is created when the CopyDocument or CreateDocument or ImportDocument method of the PdfWebControl is called.
+LoadDocument(Int32) loads existing documents, hence a new DocumentID is not created.

-• DocumentKey - A DocumentKey is a unique access key (sometimes called token) for a given document instance.
+• DocumentKey - A DocumentKey is a unique access key (sometimes called a token) for a given document instance.

 • DocumentKeys may be shared externally or provided to RAD PDF from an untrusted source.